Simulation of Lattice QCD with Domain-Wall Fermions: Abstract

 \section{Abstract}

 Quantum Chromodynamics (QCD) is the fundamental theory for the interaction between quarks and gluons.
-It manifests as the short-range strong interaction inside the nucleus, and plays an important role in the evolution of the early universe, from the quark-gluon phase to the hadron phase.
+It manifests as the short-range strong interaction inside the nucleus and plays an important role in the evolution of the early universe, from the quark-gluon phase to the hadron phase.
 To solve QCD is a grand challenge, since it requires very large-scale numerical simulations of the discretized action of QCD on the 4-dimensional space-time lattice.
-Moreover, since quarks are relativistic fermions, the 5-th dimension is introduced such that massless quarks with exact chiral symmetry can be realized at finite lattice spacing, on the boundaries of the 5-th dimension, the so-called domain-wall fermion (DWF).
-In this talk, we discuss how to simulate lattice QCD with DWF such that the chiral symmetry can be preserved optimally with a finite extent in the 5-th dimension, and to outline the simulations which have been performing by the TWQCD Collaboration, and also to present some recent physical results.
+Moreover, since quarks are relativistic fermions, the fifth dimension is introduced such that massless quarks with exact chiral symmetry can be realized at finite lattice spacing, on the boundaries of the fifth dimension, the so-called domain-wall fermion (DWF).
+In this work, I discuss how to simulate lattice QCD with DWF such that the chiral symmetry can be preserved optimally with a finite extent in the fifth dimension.
+I also outline the simulations which have been performed by the TWQCD Collaboration and present some recent physical results.